 Executing innovative ideas requires creativity.
 And creativity thrives in a work environment that fits the dynamic needs of modern teams, from hyper-collaboration to heads-down time.
 As today’s organizations strive to become more innovative and resilient, they must adapt their spaces and modes of working to promote creative problem-solving across teams.

-In 2015, IDEO launched Creative Difference (C∆), a digital tool to assess, guide, and track the development of creative and innovative teams.
-Since then, we’ve measured innovation in more than 100 companies, and discovered that leaders who create effective and sustainable work environments give their teams more capacity to experiment and solve problems in creative ways.
+Since 2015, IDEO has measured innovation in more than 100 companies, and discovered that leaders who create effective and sustainable work environments give their teams more capacity to experiment and solve problems in creative ways.
 These teams tend to outperform teams that stick to the status quo.

 So what kinds of changes can you make (and scale) to help your company become more innovative?
 It starts with simple methods like adopting digital tools, implementing new internal processes, and introducing modular physical spaces that can be flipped around to support modern modes of working.
 Here are five ways to get started.